 Knowing the most used Terraform modules provides valuable insight into common practices and trusted solutions.
 The dominance of provider-blessed and strong community modules in AWS, Azure, and GCP highlights a collective drive towards reliability and best practices.

-However, the real leverage comes not just from using these modules, but from managing them effectively.
-As organizations scale their IaC efforts, the challenges of discovery, versioning, consistency, and governance across numerous modules and teams become paramount.
-The subtle shift is from merely consuming modules to strategically curating, controlling, and automating their use.
-This is where the value of dedicated IaC management platforms truly crystallizes, turning a collection of powerful building blocks into a well-governed, efficient, and scalable infrastructure machine.
+Once you're past picking modules, the work shifts to managing them.
+As organizations scale their IaC efforts, discovery, versioning, consistency, and governance across many modules and teams get harder.
+The job moves from consuming modules to curating, controlling, and automating their use.
+Dedicated IaC management platforms handle that side, turning a collection of building blocks into a governed, scalable infrastructure setup.

 Beyond the top 10, these modules round out the most widely downloaded in the Terraform ecosystem: